LaunchCodeEducation/intro-to-professional-web-dev-wiki/Lesson-1-(Data-&-Variables).md

    1. Studios are NOT graded, but active participation is essential for success in the class.
    1. Remind students to have their TFs check their code in order to get feedback.
    1. Provide a quick introduction to the Data & Variables studio.
-   1. Note that the large group will meet again tonight to review the studio task.
+   1. Note that the large group will meet again before the end of class to review the studio task.
-1. Graded Assignment #1 is open!
+1. **Part-Time Students**: Graded Assignment #1 is open!
 With each of the six graded assignments in Unit 1, the key is to read through everything carefully and start on what you can do as soon as possible.
 In class, read through the instructions with your students and highlight what they are capable of doing after this class.
    1. Graded Assignment 1 has been broken into 3 parts.
-   1. **CodeCamp Students**: Part 1 is due at the end of day 5.
+1. **Full-Time Students**:  Graded Assignment 1 will be introduced and open on Day 5.

 ## Studio (TF Notes)